Saturn-moon/api/example/README.md

 This is the simplest way, but it requires [manually creating a token](https://lichess.org/account/oauth/token).

-It's the preferred way if you're only writing a client for yourself, or if the users of your client are few, and tech-savvy.
+It's the preferred way if you're only writing a client for yourself, or if the Saturn-moon of your client are few, and tech-savvy.

 Examples: